swissguesser/leaderboard/impressum.md

 The processing of the data provided under this section is not required by law or contract.
 The functionality of the website is not guaranteed without the processing.

 GitHub has implemented compliance measures for international data transfers.
 These apply to all global activities where GitHub processes personal data of individuals in the EU.
 These measures are based on the EU Standard Contractual Clauses (SCCs).
-For more information, please visit: https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-data-protection-addendum#attachment-1-the-standard-contractual-clauses-processors
+For more information, please visit:<a href="https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-data-protection-addendum#attachment-1-the-standard-contractual-clauses-processors">https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-data-protection-addendum#attachment-1-the-standard-contractual-clauses-processors</a>

 ### 4.4 Changes